matbun/RGB-D-Domain-Adaptation-for-Object-Recognition/README.md

 ## RGB-D images
 This solution can be as well applied to the robotic vision field in which images come in both RGB and depth modalities, requiring the design of ad-hoc inter-modal self supervised tasks.

-In this work we propose an improvement to the previous work of Robbiano et al.
-"Unsupervised domain adaptation through inter-modal rotation for rgb-d object recognition".